-- Add olive oil to a large rondeau over medium high heat and cook sausage until cooked through out,about 6 to 8 minutes.
+- Add olive oil to a large rondeau over medium-high heat and cook sausage until cooked throughout, which takes about 6 to 8 minutes.

 - Next, add in the onions and garlic and saute for 4 to 5 minutes or until lightly browned and translucent.

 - Add in the beans and chicken stock and cook over medium-low heat for 20 to 25 minutes or until the beans are tender.

 - Finish with celery, carrots, herbs, salt and pepper and cook over low heat for 10 minutes or until the vegetables are tender.
 Keep warm, see note.

 - To cook the pork, pour 2 tablespoons of olive oil to a large cast-iron skillet over medium-high heat and add the pork chops once the oil begins to lightly smoke.